FailAcademy/learning/wdp-vancouver/_slides/week-01/04a-html-forms-audio-video.md

 # Encoding Media

-Wondering how you create all of these different versions of your video files?
+Wondering how you create all of these different formats of a video file?

 You'll need an app for that: